 * * *

-A note to readers: The author has committed 20% of the royalties toward to the Tallahassee Memorial Hospital Foundation, for the benefit of the Animal Therapy Program, one of the largest in the country – and where Rikki and Chuck continue to serve.
-In the unlikely event that the book is not fully funded, all contributions will be returned.
+A note to readers: The author has committed 20% of the royalties toward to the Tallahassee Memorial Hospital Foundation, for the benefit of the Animal Therapy Program, one of the largest in the country, and where Rikki and Chuck worked together as a team until her death in 2017.

 Learn more through the Florida Courthouse Therapy Dogs website: www.FLCourthouseDogs.com